varnish/Varnish-Book/varnish_book.rst

 How objects are stored
 ......................

-- Objects in Varnish are stored in memory and adressed by hash keys
+- Objects in Varnish are stored in memory and addressed by hash keys
 - You can control the hashing
 - Multiple objects can have the same hash key